 - Social Security benefits are based on the highest 35 years of your earnings.
 Social Security does not give credits toward your work record for time spent out of the workforce; only paid working years are credited.
 A $0 will be added to each year you are out of the workforce and not paying into Social Security.
 Try to avoid too many (if any) zeroes in your average as it can lower your monthly benefit amount.

-- The easiest way to get an estimate of your benefit is to sign up for an online Social Security account at sss.gov/myaccount.
-You can also calculate your benefit using the Social Security Administration (SSA)’s Retirement Planner, available at ssa.gov/planners.
+- The easiest way to get an estimate of your benefit is to sign up for an online Social Security account at ssa.gov/myaccount.
+You can also calculate your benefit using the Social Security Administration (SSA)’s Retirement Planner, available at ssa.gov/prepare/plan-retirement.

 - Also important to note: Social Security benefits are not sent automatically.
 You must apply for your benefit.
 The easiest way to apply is online at ssa.gov.